NazemMahmud/currencyConverterWithRate/README.md

 ```
 data = currency.convert().base('USD').target('EUR').amount(100).places(2).get()
 ```
-- **`format_language()`**: to format the price according to a locale formatter, such as if you want to format currency as United Kingdom's format
+- **`format_language()`**: to format the price according to a locale formatter, such as if you want to format currency as United Kingdom's format.
 ```
 data = currency.convert().base('USD').target('EUR').amount(10).places(2).format_language('en-gb').get()
 ```
+You can find all language code for locale format, in the above source link, under the file named [language-codes-list.txt](https://gist.github.com/NazemMahmud/1228e03fcc796cfbdba60069a1e6381e#file-language-codes-list-txt)
 - **`date()`**: to convert currency on a rate of a specific date.
 In this method, date paremeter must be in YYYY-MM-DD format
 ```
 data = currency.convert().base('USD').target('EUR').amount(10).date('2019-08-01').get()
 ```

 - **`source()`**: There are 2 different types of source.
 1. **Bank source**: Currency conversion according to a bank reference.
 In this case, you have to pass the bank's code in the **source()**.
-You can find all bank source code, in the above source link, under the file named *bank_sources.txt*
+You can find all bank source code, in the above source link, under the file named [*bank_sources.txt*](https://gist.github.com/NazemMahmud/1228e03fcc796cfbdba60069a1e6381e#file-bank_sources-txt)
 ```
 data = currency.convert().base('USD').target('EUR').amount(10).source('ecb').get()
 ```